Adldap2/Adldap2/docs/query-builder.md

 ## Scopes

-Search scopes allow you to easily retrieve common models of a particular 'group'.
+Search scopes allow you to easily retrieve common models of a particular 'scope'.
 Here is how you utilize them:

 ```php
 // Retrieve all users.